 Middle-income Housing Authority Act

-Under current law, the middle-income housing authority (authority) has the power to make and enter into contracts or agreements with public or private entities to facilitate public-private partnerships.
-The bill clarifies this power of the authority to enter into public-private partnerships by specifying that:
+The middle-income housing authority (authority) has the power to make and enter into contracts or agreements with public or private entities to facilitate public-private partnerships.
+The act clarifies this power of the authority to enter into public-private partnerships by specifying that:

-- The affordable rental housing component of a public-private partnership is exempt from state and local taxation;
+- The affordable rental housing component of a public-private partnership is exempt from state and local taxation, and the authority must provide initial and ongoing notice to the local assessor of the exemption;

 - A public-private partnership may provide for the transfer of the interest in an affordable rental housing project to an entity other than the authority;